 In 1990, she convened a diverse "Concept Group" of 38 nonprofit practitioners, and the N.C.
 Center for Nonprofits was incorporated October 2, 1990.
 John Dornan, Martin Eakes, Andrea Harris, Judi Lund Person, Carol Spruill, LeRoy Walker, and Jane served as the Founding Board.
 But which of the many challenges facing nonprofits could a statewide Center best address?

-In all, 2,153 people from all 100 counties across the state provided the grassroots input that determined your Center's mission and priorities.
+In all, 2,153 people from all 100 counties across the state provided the grassroots input that determined the Center's mission and priorities.
 Serving as a statewide brain trust, the Concept Group analyzed what you told us about the sector's most critical needs and then forged a strategic plan.

 We began this ambitious plan of action in June 1992 and invited nonprofits to join.
 The goal was to have 600 Members in 10 years.
 But amazingly, 238 nonprofits took a quantum leap of faith by becoming dues-paying Founding Members in '92, and 315 more became Charter Members in '93.